 Cracking the AP English Language & Composition Exam, 2019 Edition by Princeton Review

 This Princeton Review guide has very sound advice for acing the essays and a good summary of AP English material in addition to two practice tests that will augment nearly any test taker’s preparation efforts.

 5 Steps to a 5 AP US Government & Politics, 2020 Edition by Pamela Lamb

 The 5 Steps for AP US Government book includes the time tested 5 steps approach with seven total practice tests as well as an interactive, customizable AP planning app.

 AP U.S. Government & Politics Crash Course by Larry Krieger

 This REA publication is one more example of how a highly qualified author (Mr. Krieger has been recognized by the College Board as a top AP class instructor) helps produce a quality book.
 Students who have procrastinated with their AP Government preparations will find this book to be especially helpful.

-Cracking the AP U.S. Government & Politics Exam, 2018 Edition by Princeton Review
+Cracking the AP U.S. Government & Politics Exam, 2020 Premium Edition by Princeton Review

 Yeah sure we like the detailed review of pertinent AP Government topics and the five full-length practice exams, but the book’s strongest selling point is the detailed free-response question explanations and essay examples.

-5 Steps to a 5 AP US History, 2018 Edition by Daniel P. Murphy and Stephen Armstrong
+5 Steps to a 5 AP US History, 2020 Edition Elite Student Edition by Daniel P. Murphy and Stephen Armstrong